jefflund/archive/quotes.md

 stick in your refrigerator, a cheap PC to work on, and the dedication to go through with it.
 -John Carmack

+If you cannot grok the overall structure of a program while taking a shower, you are not ready to code it.
+-Richard Pattis